Şimşek Pide Salonu: It’s Better with Butter

 To simplify the ordering process, Şimşek’s menu features a pide pictograph.
-As pictured, the item in question comes in three general forms: round like a pizza, and the more traditional oblong open-faced pide and calzone-like kapali pide.
+As pictured, the item in question comes in three general forms: round like a pizza, the more traditional oblong, open-faced pide, and the calzone-like kapalı pide.
 The main components remain the same, regardless of the shape: dough plus toppings, assembled and then fired in a pizza oven.

-At this particular venue we prefer the open pide with a few toppings.
-The usta, or master, rolls the dough out long and thin and pinches up a ridge along the edges forming the crust which will bubble up and crackle around a chewier center, much like a good Italian pizza pie.
+At this particular venue we prefer the “open” pide with a few toppings.
+The usta, or master, rolls the dough out long and thin and pinches up a ridge along the edges, forming the crust, which will bubble up and crackle around a chewier center, much like a good Italian pizza pie.
 Then comes a generous helping of Black Sea blond-colored kaşar cheese, a rich but mild cow’s cheese that hints at mozzarella.
-Depending on your preferences, he adds tomatoes, peppers, pastirma (slices of cured beef) or ground beef.
+Depending on your preferences, he adds tomatoes, peppers, pastırma (slices of cured beef) or ground beef.
 If you so desire, he’ll even crack an egg over your pide before sliding it into the oven on a long wooden paddle.